SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 TransformProgress(Progress):
 ```

-Monitors the progress of a trasformation initiated by a `TransformTo` ability.
+Monitors the progress of a transformation initiated by a `TransformTo` ability.
 At the start of the transformation, the progress is 0\%.
 After the transformation has finished, the progress is 100\%.

 Transformation progress is only tracked between the start and end of transformation.
 Therefore, state changes initiated by `TransformProgress` objects of type `StateChangerProgress` will be deactivated after the progress reaches 100\%.